wlads/reefpoints/source/posts/2014-12-20-lessons-learned-three-years-running-a-software-consultancy.md

 [Paul Webb](https://twitter.com/netopwibby) interviewed with us in early 2014 but we had some projects fall through and things got very tight for us (more on this later) so we had to pass.
-But as soon as we had the badwidth we brough Paul onboard to our UX Development team.
+But as soon as we had the bandwidth we brough Paul onboard to our UX Development team.

-Heading into the Summer we started to get sprad a little thin on the engineering team.
+Heading into the Summer, we started to get sprad a little thin on the engineering team.
 I had come off of client work completely to focus on the business so we needed another Senior level engineer.
-I reached out to [Estelle DeBlois](https://twitter.com/edeblois) who had come to our [Wicked Good Ember](http://wickedgoodember.com) conference in June.
+I reached out to [Estelle DeBlois](https://twitter.com/edeblois), who had come to our [Wicked Good Ember](http://wickedgoodember.com) conference in June.
 She's been lead developer for one of our larger clients over the past few months.